Linda1103/2018-01-19-siam/README.md

 # About

-This reposoitory contains slides and source code for the statistical software workshop on **R** programming.
+This reposoitory contains slides and example source code for the statistical software workshop on **R** programming (Part I).

 The workshop is organized by the UConn SIAM Graduate Chapter, Statistics Department, Mathematics Department, and Computer Science Department.